nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <box dismissible>

 %%**{{ icon_info }} Some background:** As you know, our <tooltip content="i.e., Practical Exam">PE</tooltip> includes peer-testing tP products under exam conditions.
 In the past, we used GitHub as the platform for that -- which was not optimal (e.g., it was hard to ensure the compulsory labels have been applied).
-As a remedy, some ex-students have been developing an app called <tooltip content="CAT stands for Crowd-sourced Anonymous Testing">CATcher</tooltip> that we'll be using for the PE this semester.%%
+As a remedy, some ex-students have been developing an app called <tooltip content="CAT stands for Crowd-sourced Anonymous Testing">CATcher</tooltip> that we'll be using for the PE this semester.
+We still use GitHub to record bugs reported in the PE but CATcher acts as a layer between you and GitHub, to ensure the bugs you report meet PE requirements.%%
 </box>

 This week, we would like you to smoke-test the CATcher app **to ensure it can work with your OS, Browser, GitHub account**, by following the steps given in the panel below.